mallop/portfolio/README.md

 # PORTFOLIO

 # About me
 I am Biomedical engineer, with specialization in Informatics in medicine.
 I'm especially interested in software testing, business analysis.
-On this site I want to share my experience in IT since college.
+On this site I want to share my experience in IT.

 # Tools